zotonic/zotonic/doc/ref/tags/tag_extends.rst

    {% extends "base.tpl" %}

-All named blocks in this template will replace the similar named blocks in the template `base.tpl`.
+All named template blocks in this template will replace the similar named template blocks in the template `base.tpl`.

 Unlike Django the template name must be a string literal, variables are not allowed.